PoinT GOResearch

 Result Interpretation and Deficit Types

-Velocity-deficit athletes fail to fully leverage 1RM potential in explosive movements like jumps, snatches, and sprint acceleration.
-Adding heavier loads alone is inefficient and may worsen velocity deficit.
+Velocity-deficit athletes fail to fully leverage their 1RM potential in explosive movements like jumps, power cleans, and sprint acceleration.
 Explosive exercises like countermovement jumps and depth jump training should be prioritized.
+Morin and Samozino (2016) reported that differentiated training by deficit type produced an average 18% greater jump height improvement over 12 weeks compared to undifferentiated training — confirming that deficit-informed prescription is materially superior to general power programming.

 Analyze Velocity Deficit at Once with PoinT GO